chriskrycho/v4.chriskrycho.com/2016/keyof-and-mapped-types-in-typescript-21.txt

 }
 ```

-We've now defined an object type whose the *key* has to be one of the items in the `State` type.
+We've now defined an object type whose *key* has to be one of the items in the `State` type.

 Now, by itself, this isn't all that useful.
 Above, we defined that as the keys on the `STATE` object, but if we tried to use that in conjunction with this new type definition, we'd just end up with a recursive type definition: `StateFromKeys` defined as the keys of `STATE`, `StateAsMap` defined in terms of the elements of `StateFromKeys`, and then `STATE` defined as a `StateAsMap`...